MataiMoorfield/Simple-Neural-Network/README.md

 # Simple-Neural-Network
 Simple neural network and training it using the MNIST dataset This python code shows how to build, train, and evaluate a simple neural network model for classifying handwritten digits from the MNIST dataset using TensorFlow and Keras.
+The code demonstrates the complete process of loading the MNIST dataset, building a simple neural network model for digit classification, training the model on the dataset, and evaluating its accuracy on a separate test dataset.
+The neural network uses fully connected layers to learn patterns and relationships in the image data, and its performance is measured by its accuracy in correctly classifying the test digits.

 # Import necessary libraries: